 What about solar intrigued you and made you want to get involved?

-Solar is interesting, but the specific technology that I was working on intrigued me, and solar was one of the significant applications.
+Solar is interesting, but the specific technology I was working on intrigued me, and solar was one of the significant applications.

 What technology intrigued you?

 Amorphous silicon.
 It was a whole new way of looking at semiconductors.
 It was a new material that was quite different than the classical physics way of looking at the material.
-There was a wide-open opportunity to develop a whole new understanding of entirely new material.
+There was a wide-open opportunity to develop a new understanding of entirely new material.